Research

 Our research foci

 The Ghent Centre for Buddhist Studies (GCBS) continues a longstanding tradition of Buddhological research in Ghent.
-While the GCBS supports a wide range of projects, we focus in particular on Abhidharma, Sūtra Literature, Vinaya and Buddhist linguistics, as well as Buddhist philosophy, Chan Buddhism, Buddhist manuscripts, and material culture.
+While the GCBS supports a wide range of projects, we focus in particular on Abhidharma, Sūtra Literature, Vinaya and Buddhist linguistics, as well as Buddhist philosophy, Chan Buddhism, Buddhist manuscripts, material culture, Buddhist art and archaeology.
 Our regional scope primarily covers China, India, Japan, Nepal, Tibet, and Central Asia.
 For details, please check the profiles of GCBS members.

 Please see the Join us section to learn more about how to join the GCBS as an international student, researcher or visiting professor.